 Your rights over communal parts of your building

-As a tenant, you have rights over your own flat, as well as communal parts of your building, such as stairwells, lifts and entrance halls.
+As a tenant, you have rights over communal parts of your building along with having rights over your own flat.
+This includes places such as stairwells, lifts and entrance halls.
 You also have rights over the communal installations which service your flat and other parts of the block, such as heating and electricity.

 Section 11 of the Landlord and Tenant Act 1985 is the main source of your rights over the communal parts of your block.
 Under this provision, your landlord is required to keep the structure and exterior of the building in repair.
 Your landlord is also required to keep in repair and proper working order installations for water, gas and electricity as well as sanitation and heating.
 These duties cannot be contracted out in your tenancy agreement or lease.